MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/aka.md

 - "**The NEW Microsoft RMS**"

-    This was a popular label that was sometimes used when the cloud-based version was officially released, to emphasize the new ease of deployment in comparison to its on-premises predecessors.
+    A popular label that was sometimes used when the cloud-based version was officially released, to emphasize the new ease of deployment in comparison to its on-premises predecessors.

 - **Information Rights Management**—often abbreviated to *IRM*

-    This is the Office implementation of the technology that supports the current on-premises version (AD RMS) and the cloud-based version (Azure RMS).
+    The Office implementation of the technology that supports the current on-premises version (AD RMS) and the cloud-based version (Azure RMS).

 - **Rights Management Online** or **RMS Online**

     This was a proposed early name for the cloud-based version of AD RMS, and included here because you might see this name in log files and error messages.

-Note that as an enterprise information protection solution, these technologies have never provided digital rights management (DRM) solutions that typically protect against illegal distribution of digital software.
+Note that you might see or hear references to this technology as **DRM**, which is a well-known abbreviation for digital rights management.
+DRM solutions typically protect against illegal distribution of digital software, which is very different from this enterprise information protection solution.

 ## So does "Azure Information Protection" now replace all these names?